Manggarai (Transjakarta)

 Manggarai is a Transjakarta bus rapid transit station located on the Sultan Agung Street in Pasar Manggis, Setiabudi, South Jakarta, Indonesia, serving Corridor 4.
-It is connected the Manggarai KRL station, as well as the Manggarai Bus Terminal.
+It is connected to the Manggarai railway station, as well as the Manggarai Bus Terminal.
 The station is named after the area it is located in.

+Due to the Jakarta LRT construction, Manggarai BRT station is temporarily out of service and replaced by a pair of temporary road side bus shelters.

 History

 Manggarai BRT station was opened together with the entire Corridor 4 on 27 January 2007.
 It is built adjacent with Manggarai Bus Terminal, terminus for some angkot, Kopaja and Metromini buses, which was known to be filthy.
-In 2014, the terminal was revitalised by constructing a new art deco-inspired modern building, connected with the BRT station.
+In 2014, the terminal was revitalised by constructing a new art deco-inspired modern building, connected with the BRT station that was left untouched from the revitalization.
 Public trials started on 3 March 2014.

 On 5 September 2022, the station was closed for revitalisation works alongside Jembatan Gantung, PGC 1 (now Cililitan), and Pasar Kebayoran Lama (now Kebayoran) stations.
-Transjakarta provided shuttle service 5ST, which serves the bus stop east of the station.
+Transjakarta provided shuttle service route 5ST, which serves the bus stop east of the station.
 Eight months later, the station reopened on 24 May 2023.
 The new station now has step-free access, with a ramp to Sultan Agung Street and a lift to Manggarai KRL station.
-It was followed by the closure of the shuttle service 5ST.
+It was followed by the closure of the shuttle route 5ST.

+To support the construction of the Jakarta LRT extension to Manggarai, Manggarai BRT station is now temporarily closed since 6 May 2026, and all services have been transferred into a pair of temporary road side bus shelters.
+It was previously postponed from its original schedule on 2 May.

-Building and layout
+Station layout

-The following is the layout of the Manggarai station based on the BRT services served, last updated on 27 January 2025:
+The following is the layout of the Manggarai station based on the BRT routes served, last updated on 27 January 2025: